kanakmi/Deforgify/README.md

 - GitHub pages: For CI/CD and deployment
 - Linode: For host our server

-## ☁️ Use of Linode

-We have a dedicated Linode server for our backend.
-We use it for hosting our website and for storing our data.
-Linode Block Storage allows users to extend their server storage capacity with volumes on demand.
-Linode Backup allows us to back up their servers on a daily, weekly, or monthly basis which makes it easy and efficient.
-Linode allows users to manage multiple server instances across a single system.

 ## 🤝 Most Creative Use of GitHub

+- GitHub makes it easy to implement the **CI/CD workflow** and makes the deployment process easy.
+- **Deploying** the project on GitHub helped us to get the project deployed on the network to be accessed by other people.
-We are using GitHub for Collaboration.
+- We are using GitHub for **Collaboration**.
 GitHub makes it easy to share code with others and helps a lot in collaboration.
 GitHub makes it easy to set up a project and get started.
-GitHub makes it easy to implement the CI/CD workflow and makes the deployment process easy.
-Deploying the project on GitHub helped us to get the project deployed on the network to be accessed by other people.

 ## 🌐 Best Domain Name from GoDaddy Registry [APAC Only]

 - Any Domain Name with .co, .us, .buzz.

 ## 🧠 Challenges we ran into

 After achieving 96% accuracy on the testing data initially, we were releaved thinking we have built something great that can correctly classify most of the fake images online.
 We decided to put it to the test by downloading more test images from Google, but the results were utterly unexpected.
 Six of the ten photos we evaluated were incorrectly categorised.
 We were so disappointed with the outcome that we decided to start over with a fresh dataset and a little different strategy, and it worked like magic.

 ## 🏅 Accomplishments that we're proud of

 - Completing the Project in such short time frame
 - Achieving a 100% accuracy on the test set (and 90% on different images from google)

 ## 📖 What we learned

+- The power of Deep Learning is that it can be used to classify images in a very fast and accurate manner.
+- Working and deploying a model on the cloud.
+- Deploying web app on GitHub Pages.
+- Efficient use of GitHub actions.

 ## 🚀 What's next for Deforgify

+- Building a mobile app
+- Adding more data to the dataset

 ## 🏃🏻‍♂️ Installing and Running Locally